-If you have moths and you dislike using chemicals based solutions like mothballs then you’ll love this article on using natural homemade moth repellents.
+If you have moths and don’t like using chemical-based solutions like mothballs then you’ll love these tips on making natural moth repellents.

 Moths may be cute, like the brilliant green Luna moth or the swift Hummingbird moth, but they can also do a lot of damage in your home.
 From getting into your pantry to chewing holes in your sweaters to eating your carpet, moths don’t belong in the house.
 Here are some natural solutions to help you avoid the chemicals people most often use.